 The group is an international centre of excellence for research, with high grant income, strong links with industry and the NHS, and measurable impact on treatments and policy both nationally and internationally.

-The BSc Healthcare Science (Audiology) course is led by members of the Audiology and Deafness group.
+The BSc Healthcare Science (Audiology) course is led by members of the Manchester Centre for Audiology and Deafness (ManCAD).
 This group has extensive experience of delivering Audiology training at both undergraduate and postgraduate level it also delivers various post qualification training courses and continued professional development units.

 The department has been running an MSc in Audiology and a BSc in Speech and Language Therapy for over 25 years and was one of the first to be commissioned in the UK to deliver the original BSc in Audiology commencing in 2002.

-We welcome you to come and get a feel for what it's like to study at the School of Psychological Sciences, at one of our open days .
+We welcome you to come and get a feel for what it's like to study at Manchester by visiting us on one of our open days .

-Tuition fees for home/EU students commencing their studies in September 2016 will be approximately £9,000 per annum.
+Tuition fees for home/EU students commencing their studies in September 2017 will be £9,250, subject to government regulations on fee increases.
 Tuition fees for international students will be n/a.
 For general information please see the undergraduate student finance pages.